-Sofrito is the base for most Puerto Rican dishes and can be added to beans, rice, soups, stews, you name it.
+Sofrito is the base for most Puerto Rican recipes, and this one is better than store-bought (difficult to find in the stores in the Western United States).
+This can be added to beans, rice, soups, stews, you name it.

 These Puerto Rican Pasteles are simular to their Mexican cousin the Tamale.
 The Pastele is made with meat stuffing but unlike the Mexican Tamale, the masa is a yautía and plantain masa and is wrapped in banana leaves.

 Tortilla de Huevos or simply Egg Omelet is a Puerto Rican recipe made with eggs, milk, onions, and green peppers.
 Other ingredients can be used like olives, mushrooms, ham, and cheese if you like so get creative.

 Coquito meaning "Little Coconut" in Spanish is a traditional Christmas drink that originated in Puerto Rico.
 The coconut-based alcoholic beverage is similar to eggnog, sometimes being called the Puerto Rican Eggnog.

 Sorry, but we do not have any cooking classes scheduled at this time.
 We are always planning new classes so check back often.
 In the meantime take a look at our past cooking classes here.

 Long before he was a Hollywood star, Danny Trejo used to joke with his mom that they should open a restaurant.
 A few arrests, a couple boxing championships, and more than 300 movies later, Hollywood’s favorite bad guy did just that with Trejo’s Tacos.
 His unexpected journey from ex-con to actor to Narcotics Anonymous/Alcoholics Anonymous counselor to successful restaurateur is a true rags-to-riches story.